 To help you get a feel for the class and to learn more about what we’ll be learning, here is the introduction for the class:

-Registration closes on Wednesday, May 16, so grab your spot today!
+Grab your spot today!
 CLICK HERE TO JOIN NOW